ricardocastl3/ricardocastl3/README.md

 <h3 align="left"> &nbsp;A software developer passionate about adapting new technologies, tools and scenarios. </h3>

 - 🎲 I like to share knowledge

--
-- 🎲 I'm currently delving into Angular, React and microservices.
+- 🎲 I'm currently delving into Angular, React, APIs and microservices.

 - 📚 Solve challenges